BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 {% endhighlight %}

 Ember Data also manages your models while they are kept in-memory.
-It would make sure that there is only one conical copy of each model instance in the store, and keep them in-sync with the server whenever data comes in over the wire.
+It would make sure that there is only one canonical copy of each model instance in the store, and keep them in-sync with the server whenever data comes in over the wire.

 {% highlight js %}